A system made of a series of clear plastic removable consecutive trays that are tailor-made specifically to fit your teeth

 Use our handy online scheduler below to choose the date and time that works best for your initial complimentary consultation appointment!

-Please note that while initial orthodontic consultations are complimentary, if you currently are in active orthodontic treatment with another provider, seeking a replacement/repair for a retainer, or looking to schedule a second consult after your initial one there is a fee for the consultation.
+Please note that while initial orthodontic consultations are complimentary, if you recently completed orthodontic treatment or currently are in active appliances with another provider, seeking a replacement/repair for a retainer, or looking to schedule a second consult after your initial one there is a fee for the consultation.
 Please contact us for more information.